 Hossen was born in Plovdiv, Bulgaria.
-His mother Nelly Batchvarova was an opera singer and his father was a lawyer and diplomat.
-His ancestry is a blend of four nationalities - Bulgarian, Greek, Jewish, Arab.
-He has been living in Vienna since 1991 and in 1996 received Austrian citizenship in special interest of the Republic.
+His mother, Nelly Batchvarova, was an opera singer and his father was a lawyer.
+His ancestry is a blend of four nationalities.
+He has been living in Vienna since 1991, and in 1995 received Austrian citizenship in the special interest of the Republic.

 Mario Hossen holds several prestigious Awards, among them the City of Sofia, Musician of the Year, Classic FM award.
 The oldest Bulgarian Music Festival, the “Varna Summer International Music festival”(1926), under Prof. Mario Hossen as Artistic Director, was the European Festival Association (EFA), EFFE laureate for the 2019-2020-season and the winner of the European Audience Award.

 Mario received his education in Sofia, Vienna and Paris.
 At the early age of 3 years, he asked for a violin, at 5 he started to play piano, at 6 he began his violin studies in Plovdiv with his first teacher Atanas Batchvarov.
 Among his teachers are Darina Dankova, Michael Frischenschlager and Gerard Poulet.
 He had his debut as a soloist with orchestra at the age of eight.
 Since then, he has given concerts with the major Bulgarian Orchestras and in prestigious international halls of more than 40 countries.